Starrcade '86: The Skywalkers

-Starrcade '86: Night of the Skywalkers was the fourth annual Starrcade professional wrestling closed-circuit television event, produced by Jim Crockett Promotions (JCP) under the National Wrestling Alliance (NWA) banner.
-It took place on November 27, 1986, from the Greensboro Coliseum Complex in Greensboro, North Carolina and Omni Coliseum in Atlanta, Georgia.
+Starrcade '86: The Skywalkers, also referred to as Starrcade '86: Night of The Skywalkers, was the fourth annual Starrcade professional wrestling closed-circuit television event produced by Jim Crockett Promotions (JCP) under the National Wrestling Alliance (NWA) banner.
+It took place on November 27, 1986, from the Greensboro Coliseum Complex in Greensboro, North Carolina and the Omni Coliseum in Atlanta, Georgia.

-The main event saw NWA World Heavyweight Champion Ric Flair put the championship on the line against the NWA United States Champion Nikita Koloff in a rare for the time champion-vs-champion match.
-The dual location saw six matches take place in each location, with the Greensboro Coliseum main event being a steel cage match between defending NWA World Tag Team Champion The Rock 'n' Roll Express (Ricky Morton and Robert Gibson) defended the championship against the Andersons (Arn and Ole).
-The "Skywalkers" tag line came from one of the featured matches of the show where The Road Warriors wrestled The Midnight Express in a scaffold match with both team fighting atop a 20 foot tall scaffold erected across the top of the ring.
+The main event saw NWA World Heavyweight Champion Ric Flair defend against the NWA United States Champion Nikita Koloff in a title versus title match.
+Six matches took place in each location, with the Greensboro main event a steel cage match between defending NWA World Tag Team Champions the Rock 'n' Roll Express (Ricky Morton and their challengers, Ole Anderson and Arn Anderson).
+The "Skywalkers" tag line came from one of the featured matches in which the Road Warriors wrestled The Midnight Express in a scaffold match atop a 20-foot-tall scaffold erected above the ring.

-Highlights of the show were shown on JCP's weekly television shows and an edited version of the show was later available for purchase or rental on VHS tape.
-With the launch of the WWE Network in 2014 all closed-circuit Starrcades (1983 through 1986) alongside the subsequent Starrcade shows appear in the pay-per-view section.
-The WWE Network versions of the shows were not edited for content, but some entrance music was replaced due to copyright issues.
-At 4 hours, this Starrcade is the longest in the event's history.
+Edited for time, the show was available for purchase through JCP on VHS tape.
+With the launch of the WWE Network in 2014, all closed-circuit television Starrcades (1983 through 1986) alongside the subsequent Starrcade shows appear in the pay-per-view section.
+The WWE Network versions of the shows were not edited, aside from some entrance music that was replaced due to copyright issues.
+At four hours, this edition of Starrcade is the longest in the event's history.

 Production

 Background

-From the 1960s to the 1980s, it was tradition for the NWA member JCP to hold major professional wrestling events at Thanksgiving and Christmas, often at the Greensboro Coliseum in Greensboro, North Carolina in the center of JCP's Virginia, North and South Carolina territory.
-In 1983, JCP created Starrcade as their supercard to continue the Thanksgiving tradition, bringing in wrestlers from other NWA affiliates and broadcasting the show throughout its territory on closed-circuit television.
-Starrcade soon became the flagship event of the year for JCP (later World Championship Wrestling, WCW), their Super Bowl event featuring their most important storyline feuds and championship matches.
-The 1986 event was the fourth show to use the Starrcade name, and the last event to take place in two different locations at once.
+From the 1960s to the 1980s, it was traditional for JCP to hold major events on Thanksgiving and Christmas, often at the Greensboro Coliseum in Greensboro, North Carolina in the center of JCP's territory.
+In 1983, JCP created Starrcade to continue the Thanksgiving tradition, bringing in wrestlers from other NWA affiliates and broadcasting the show throughout its territory via closed-circuit television.
+Starrcade was the flagship event each year for JCP featuring their most important feuds and marquee matches.
+The 1986 event was the fourth show to use the Starrcade name, and the last to take place in two different locations.